magicmq/pyspigot-documentation/docs/managers/usage.md

 # PySpigot's Managers

-PySpigot provides a variety of managers to more easily work with parts of the Bukkit/Spigot API as well as other plugins, databases, and more.
+PySpigot provides a variety of managers to more easily work with parts of the Bukkit, Velocity, and BungeeCord APIs, as well as other plugins, databases, and more.
 For instructions on importing these into your script, see below.

-The current managers built into PySpigot include:
+## Available Managers

+The core managers of PySpigot are available on every platform and include the following:

-- The [Script Manager](scripts.md), for loading and unloading scripts from within another script.
+- The [Script Manager](core/scripts.md), for loading, unloading, and otherwise managing scripts from within another script.
-- The [Listener Manager](eventlisteners.md), for registering event listeners.
+- The [Listener Manager](core/eventlisteners.md), for registering event listeners.
-- The [Command Manager](commands.md), for registering and working with commands.
+- The [Command Manager](core/commands.md), for registering and working with commands.
-- The [Task Manager](tasks.md), for registering a variety of repeating, delayed, and asynchronous tasks.
+- The [Task Manager](core/tasks.md), for registering tasks with a platform's scheduler service.
-- The [Config Manager](configuration.md), for working with configuration files.
+- The [Config Manager](core/configuration.md), for working with configuration files.
-- The [Database Manager](databases.md), to connect to and interact with SQL-type and Mongo databases.
+- The [Database Manager](core/databases.md), to connect to and interact with SQL-type and Mongo databases.
-- The [Redis Manager](redis.md), to connect to and interact with a Redis server instance.
+- The [Redis Manager](core/redis.md), to connect to and interact with a Redis server instance.

+The Bukkit platform has some additional managers:

-- The [Plugin Messaging Manager](messaging.md), to send and receive [plugin messages](https://docs.papermc.io/paper/dev/plugin-messaging/).
+- The [Plugin Messaging Manager](bukkit/messaging.md), to send and receive [plugin messages](https://docs.papermc.io/paper/dev/plugin-messaging/).

-Also included in PySpigot are two *optional* managers, which are available to use if the plugin they depend on is running on the server:

-- The [ProtocolLib Manager](protocollib.md), to work with ProtocolLib.
+- The [ProtocolLib Manager](bukkit/protocollib.md), to work with ProtocolLib.
+This manager is optional, meaning it won't work unless if ProtocolLib is running on the server.
-- The [Placeholder Manager](placeholders.md), to work with PlaceholderAPI.
+- The [Placeholder Manager](bukkit/placeholders.md), to work with PlaceholderAPI.
+This manager is optional, meaning it won't work unless if PlaceholderAPI is running on the server.

+The BungeeCord platform has one additional manager:

+- The [Protocolize Manager](bungee/protocolize.md), to work with Protocolize.
+This manager is optional, meaning it won't work unless if Protocolize is running on the server.

+## Import Overview

-Managers must be imported into your script inn order for you to access them.
+Managers must be imported into your script in order for you to access them.
 The following table summarizes how to access managers, but read the sections below for more detail on how to import them:

 | Manager                  | Access Via Helper Module         | Standalone Import                                                                  |
 | ------------------------ | -------------------------------- | ---------------------------------------------------------------------------------- |